Lefucjusz/STM32F4-SD-MP3-Player/README.md

 be continued from the moment it was paused, but as long as the current directory was not changed.
 After navigating to another directory returning to the previously paused playback is impossible.

-If the directory is empty, `Directory is empty!` text will appear on the screen.
+If current directory is empty, `Directory is empty!` text will appear on the screen.

 ## Hardware
 ### STM32F4 Discovery board
-The project is built on [STM32F4 Discovery board](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) - a development board with quite powerful STM32F407VGT6 MCU with Cortex-M4 core.
+The project is built on [STM32F4 Discovery board](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) -
+development board with quite powerful STM32F407VGT6 MCU with Cortex-M4 core.
 The board includes some peripheral devices such as LIS302DL accelerometer, MP45DT02 microphone or CS43L22 DAC with integrated class D amplifier, which is as an output device in this project.
 The board includes also ST-LINK/V2 programmer/debugger.